Smiling middle aged woman with laptop

 Eat and drink with your bladder in mind

 Adopting a bladder-friendly diet will go a long way in easing your overactive bladder symptoms.
-This means avoiding foods that make your urine acidic, because acid will further irritate your bladder.
-This means saying no to caffeine, alcohol, citrus fruits, carbonated drinks and spicy foods.
+This means avoiding foods that make your urine acidic because acid will further irritate your bladder.
+This means saying no to caffeine, alcohol, citrus fruits, carbonated drinks, and spicy foods.
+Also, constipation can put pressure on the bladder and intensify overactive bladder symptoms.
+This is why eating a diet rich in fibre can help improve overall bladder health.
+Good sources of fibre include fruits, vegetables, and whole grains.

 Going down the doctor route